 Maybe we can transform the data and model in some way to make it easier to inspect.

-We use the same notation for residual noise that we used for errors. \(\mathbb{E}\left[Y\right]\) can be viewed as an estimate of \(Y\), before \(y\) is observed.
-Conversely, each observation \(y\) can be viewed as an estimate of \(\mathbb{E}\left[Y\right]\) (albeit an imprecise one, individually, since \(n=1\)).
+\(\text{E}\left[Y\right]\) can be viewed as an estimate of \(Y\), before \(y\) is observed.
+Conversely, each observation \(y\) can be viewed as an estimate of \(\text{E}\left[Y\right]\) (albeit an imprecise one, individually, since \(n=1\)).

-We can rearrange Equation 2.8 to view \(y\) as the sum of its mean plus the residual noise:
+We can rearrange Equation 2.10 to view \(y\) as the sum of its mean plus the residual noise:

 Theorem 2.1 (Residuals in Gaussian models) If \(Y\) has a Gaussian distribution, then \(\varepsilon(Y)\) also has a Gaussian distribution, and vice versa.